thewall01210/GSharp/README.md

 GSharp
 ======

-An easily exstensible game framework with a low learning curve
+An easily exstensible and testable game framework with a low learning curve